 Navigating the Storms

-As Patriots, we obstruct the natural current of our times, which is essential if we want to be counted as a patriot and join in this ancient struggle that has raged between two kingdoms’.
-If you want to join this battle, I invite you to read on.
-When Yeshua called Peter the rock in Matthew 10:2, He also said that the gates of hell would not prevail against the church.
-Meaning it would not prevail against us!
-Yet, in Second Timothy chapter three, Paul states that a dramatic change will come to the House of our Father, as many of His children will change in the latter days.
-One enduring principle however gives us hope; It is called Self-Inspection.
+When Yeshua referred to Peter as the rock in Matthew 10:2, He also declared that the gates of hell would not overcome the church.
+This means that they will not prevail against us!
+However, in 2 Timothy chapter three, Paul reveals that a significant transformation will take place within the House of our Father, as many of His children will change in the latter days.
+Nevertheless, there is a principle that endures and gives us hope: self-examination.

-The aforementioned “examine your ways “is a holy quest for sure.
-You see, when such a journey begins, God’s people tend to rise against the spirit of the age, both in their personal lives and within the House that our Father built.
-The people see what is wrong, and they determine to do what is right.
+The call to "examine your ways" is a sacred quest.
+When this journey begins, God's people tend to stand against the prevailing spirit of the age, both in their personal lives and within the House that our Father has established.
+They recognize what is wrong and make a firm decision to pursue what is right.

 Discovering Paul's Words

-In 1st Peter 1:13, it states: “Wherefore, with minds that are alert and fully sober, set your hope on the grace to be brought to you when Jesus Christ is revealed at his coming.”
-In verse three of the same chapter, believers are told that they need a multiplication of peace, “peace be multiplied to you.”
-This instruction for “peace to be multiplied” is found only here.
-Frequently, Paul speaks in such a latter-day context.
-He tells the Corinthian Church that they lack no spiritual gift.
-Eagerly await the Lord’s return, remain stable, because they have everything they need.
+In 1 Peter 1:13, it is written: "Therefore, with minds that are alert and fully sober, set your hope on the grace to be brought to you when Jesus Christ is revealed at his coming."
+Furthermore, in verse three of the same chapter, believers are instructed to seek an abundance of peace, "may peace be multiplied to you."
+This specific directive for the multiplication of peace is unique to this passage.
+Paul frequently speaks within the context of the latter days.
+He informs the Corinthian Church that they lack no spiritual gift and encourages them to eagerly await the Lord's return while remaining steadfast, for they possess everything they need.